bsantanad/hugo-blog/content/posts/2021-04-29-ownership-rust.md

 # ownership in rust

-I've been learning rust for the last couple days, and I've like it so far it's quite interesting and different from other programming langauges, but it is also simliar in some aspects.
+I've been learning rust for the last couple of days, and I've liked it so far it's quite interesting and different from other programming languages, but it is also similar in some aspects.

-Well, I wont tell you my life story here, these are my notes on the fourth chapter of [the book][book]
+Well, I won't tell you my life story here, these are my notes on the fourth chapter of [the book][book]

 ## small intro

-Ownership is about how rust manages memory that is no longer at use.
+Ownership is about how rust manages memory that is no longer in use.
 Some other programming languages have memory collectors or tell directly the developer to free the memory after they are finished with it.
 Rust does this in a different way.
 That's what all this chapter is about.